-Are you still struggling to get hold with the basic functions in Outlook.com?
-If you want to forward an email in Outlook.com or disable unauthorized forwarding, this blog post might be of great help.
+Are you still struggling to get hold of the essential functions of Outlook.com?
+If you want to forward an email to Outlook.com or disable unauthorized forwarding, this blog post might help.

 Forward email in Outlook.com

-Before forwarding an email, you might want to make a few changes.
-Maybe add some personalized message, edit the body or title.
-You can do this simply by clicking on the relevant area and start typing.
-Once done, add a recipient by simply typing in the box.
+- Edit and send: Before forwarding an email, you might want to make a few changes.
+Maybe add some personalized message, and edit the body or title.
+You can simply click on the relevant area and start typing.
+Once done, add a recipient by merely typing in the box.
 Outlook.com would suggest names from your address book.
-Address the forward using the To:, Cc: and Bcc: fields and hit “Send” in the top left corner.
+Address the forward using the To: Cc: and Bcc: fields and hit “Send” in the top left corner.

 Disable unauthorized forwarding

-If Outlook.com is forwarding your emails without your knowledge, the reason can be because of some rules you created in your inbox.
+If a hacker gains access to a user’s mailbox, they can auto-forward the user’s email to an outside address and steal proprietary information.
+Or, if Outlook.com is forwarding your emails without your knowledge, the reason can be because of some rules you created in your inbox.

 You can resolve this issue independently by going to – Options > Mail > Automatic processing > Inbox and sweep rules.